Skip to Content

 Causes for white smoke from the lawnmower and oil leaks

 Several causes can result in both white smoke and oil leaks.
-White smoke is mostly caused when the oil burns inside the cylinder.
-This is why in most cases, the reasons are the same for both problems.
+White smoke is mainly caused by oil burns inside the cylinder.
+This is why the reasons are the same for both problems in most cases.
 The list of causes will help you diagnose and fix the problem.

 ● Lawnmower Blown head gasket: